What You Need to Know About Log Grader or Scaler

 - Jab logs with metal ends of scale sticks, and inspect logs to ascertain characteristics or defects such as water damage, splits, knots, broken ends, rotten areas, twists, and curves.

-When polled, Log Graders and Scalers say the following skills are most frequently used in their jobs:
+Log Graders and Scalers state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.